 I made the payment this way to avoid paying interest until 2019.
 But that it coded the same way leads me to believe some student loan payments will earn 3X as well.
 Previously, these payments coded as “Education” (which makes sense).

 Somewhere along the line, the coding changed.
 And while I’d say to keep an eye on it, it seems 3X is good to go – for now at least.

 Just wanted to share the newest data point.
 Let me know if it works for you, too!* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
-And thanks for using my links to apply for new card offers!

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.